V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – nduka : vomiting / stench / anger / market day

-– nduka : caution, precaution, prudence, intelligence, cunning, foreseeing mind, calculating mind
+– nduka : caution, prudence, intelligence, cunning, foreseeing mind, calculating mind

 – nduki : virgin (boy), virgin woman / the unexpected